dataobservatory-eu/openmuse.dataobservatory.eu/content/publication/listen_local_2020/index.md

 publication_types: ["4"]

 # Abstract and optional shortened version.
 abstract: "Why are the total market shares of Slovak music relatively low both on the domestic and the foreign markets?
-How can we measure the market share of the Slovak music in the domestic and foreign markets?
-We offer some answers and solution based on empirical research and with the creation of a database and an AI application."
+This is a background of the Open Music Europe project; we pledged to continue this feasibility study in WP2."

 # Is this a selected publication? (true/false)
 featured: true